 Welcome to The Villages Golf Handicap System.
-The Villages is a USGA Golf Club with Membership in the Florida State Golf Association.
-The Golf Handicap & Information Network (GHIN) through the Florida State Golf Association provides USGA handicap indexes.
+The Villages is a USGA Golf Club with Membership in the Florida State Golf Association (FSGA).
+The Golf Handicap & Information Network (GHIN) through the Florida State Golf Association provides USGA/WHS handicap indexes.

-A player’s USGA handicap index should reflect potential scoring ability.
-Section 8-4b of the handicap manual sets forth committee powers to adjust a member’s index; up or down, when circumstances warrant.
-Examples include failure to post scores or manipulating rounds to influence one’s index.
-Section 10-3 provides for reduction for Exceptional Tournament Performance (ETP).
-The committee will provide a list of Village Tournaments counting as tournament scores.
+A playerís USGA/WHS handicap index should reflect potential scoring ability.
+Rule 7 of the USGA/WHS handicap manual sets forth committee powers to adjust a memberís index; up or down, when circumstances warrant.
+Examples include failure to post scores or manipulating rounds to influence oneís index.
+Rule 7 also provides reduction for Exceptional Score Reduction (ESR).
+The committee will also provide a list of Village Tournaments counting as tournament "C" scores.
 A handicap manual is available at each championship course for reference, or one may be ordered from the USGA.

 Each championship course will have a location for posting information regarding the system.
 The committee will post material for assisting members with the correct procedures.

-Any violation of the spirit of the USGA Handicap System should be reported to one of the handicap committee members or one of the Championship Courses Golf Professionals or managers for reference to the committee for action.
+Any violation of the spirit of the USGA/WHS should be reported to one of the handicap committee members or one of the Championship Courses Golf Professionals or managers for reference to the committee for action.
 Resolution of Handicap matters is not the function of the Golf Professional or their staff but of the Handicap Committee.